Backtrader Alpaca: Build Algo Trading Strategies with Python

 Getting Your API Keys from Alpaca

-- A Secret Key (like a super-secure password)
+- A Secret Key -- like a password

 Keeping Your Keys Safe (This is Important!)